abailly/abailly.github.io/drafts/existence-software.md

 date: 2017-05-18
 ------------

+* When I develop software I often *feel* emotions which are linked to the body
+    * could be negative like anger, fear, sadness, depression  --> Pain in the back or in the hands, tensions in my neck, headaches or dizziness
+    * could be positive like love, hope, confidence, tranquility --> relief of all tensions, positive energy, excitement...
+* People around me are also affected by software, most of the time negatively -> software appears like some magic to them

 * The concrete experience of developing software, the craft behind it...
   * [Matthew Crawford](https://en.wikipedia.org/wiki/Matthew_Crawford)'s "Shop class as soulcraft":  Using one's hand, leaving purely intellectual work behind, meaning and struggling with matter